arfar/magic_finder/README.md

 Firstly, find where the database is installed using the following.

 ```
-magic_finder --database-folder
+magic_finder_cli --database-folder
 ```

 Delete the whole folder that is output from that command.
 It's probably somewhere like `$HOME/.local/share/magic_finder/`.

-From within the `magic_finder` folder, run `cargo uninstall`.
+From within this `magic_finder` repo folder, run `cargo uninstall`.
 This will remove the binaries.

 ## Why this exists